xiaoh11/bravo_data_prep/README.md

 ```
 This build executables in `data_prep/cpp_tools/cget/bin`

-### External Tools and Data
+### External Tools
-BamUtil, VEP, Loftee, and refernce data required is described in [dependencies.md](dependencies.md)
+BamUtil, VEP, and Loftee tools required are described in [dependencies.md](dependencies.md)

+### External Data
+Gencode, Ensembl, dbSNP, and HUGO data required are described in [basis\_data.md](basis_data.md)

-### Nextflow Scripts
+## Nextflow Scripts
-In the `workflows/` directory are three Nextflow configs and scripts used to prepare the backing data for the BRAVO API.
+In the `workflows/` directory are three Nextflow configs and scripts used to prepare the runtime data for the BRAVO API.

 Details about the steps of the pipeline are detailed in [data\_prep\_steps.md](data_prep_steps.md).

 ## Data Directory Contents Setup

+There are two data sets that Bravo API needs to run:
+- *Backing Data* are flat files on disk read at runtime.
+- *Basis Data* files processed and loaded into mongo db.

 We consolidate the results from the nextflow scripts into a single data directory.
 It powers the BRAVO API.
 It contains all the runtime data on disk as well as the basis data that gets processed into the mongo db.